nens/clean-python/README.md

 ``clean-python`` contains abstractions for *clean architecture* in Python

-using asyncio.
-It is independent of frameworks.
+It is independent of frameworks and has asyncio at its core.

 The terminology used is consistently derived from the "Big Blue Book" (Domain Driven Design by E. Evans, 2004).
 Software consists of one or more modules, each having four layers: presentation, application, domain, and infrastructure.
 Each layer has its own responsibilities, in short: